fangzhzh/leetcode/systemDesign/challendingProblems.md

 2. **Experimentation Integrity**: Our A/B testing framework became compromised because users were being placed into multiple experiment buckets simultaneously, making it impossible to isolate the impact of individual features.

-3. **System Performance**: Each feature check added latency to the request path, and as we scaled to dozens of feature flags, we saw significant performance degradation in our critical ad serving path.
+3. **System Performance**: Each feature required its own GraphQL endpoint with similar but slightly different logic, creating significant technical debt.
+This redundancy not only increased maintenance complexity but also introduced subtle race conditions and inconsistent behavior that resulted in a 35% increase in production incidents.

 4. **Developer Experience**: Teams were stepping on each other's toes, with changes to one feature flag system breaking others, leading to emergency rollbacks and delayed launches.